yatki/vscode-surround/README.md

 }
 ```

+> Hint
+>
-Hint: If you want to edit or disable the snippets for only one project and leave them available for others, you can use "Workspace Settings" and disable or add snippets for only one project.
+> If you want to edit or disable the snippets for only one project and leave them available for others, you can use "Workspace Settings" and disable or add snippets for only one project.

 ### Adding new custom wrapper functions